 Since the rebellious ’60s, when hippies lounged around Dam Square and smoked weed in Vondelpark, Amsterdam has been a magnet for tourists.
 Some come for the infamous sex, drugs ‘n’ rock & roll scene.
-Others are drawn by world-class museums, historical landmarks and a setting that recalls Holland’s 17th-century Golden Age.
+Others are drawn by world-class museums, historic landmarks and a setting that recalls Holland’s 17th-century Golden Age.
 Recognized as a UNESCO World Heritage site, Amsterdam’s iconic canal belt testifies to a past when the Dutch ruled the world’s spice trade and Old Masters like Rembrandt and Vermeer dominated the art world.

-While I’ll always be partial to Amsterdam, the Dutch city that lured me from sunny Southern California to Holland’s soggy shores, here are some insights I gleaned about one of my neighboring cities on a weekend press trip sponsored by Rotterdam Partners.
+While I’ll always be partial to Amsterdam, the Dutch city that lured me from sunny Southern California to Holland’s soggy shores, here are some insights I gleaned about one of my neighboring cities on a weekend trip sponsored by Rotterdam Partners.

 Back to The Future